kneeraazon404/kneeraazon404/README.md

-Hi 👋 This is is Nirajan Karki
+Hi 👋 This is Nirajan Karki
 ==============================

 Full Stack Developer (Python/React)